 What's more, this admission wasn't an apology.
 Just seconds before, Noda had scoffed at his victims for letting him kill them, saying, "The Chinese soldiers were so stupid."
 He also added, "Afterward, I was often asked whether it was a big deal, and I said it was no big deal."

-In the mere six weeks during which the Japanese perpetrated the Nanking Massacre starting on Dec.
-13, 1937, an estimated 20,000-80,000 Chinese women were brutally raped and sexually assaulted by the invading soldiers.
+In the mere six weeks during which the Japanese perpetrated the Nanking Massacre starting on December 13, 1937, an estimated 20,000 to 80,000 Chinese women were brutally raped and sexually assaulted by the invading soldiers.
 They sometimes went door-to-door, dragging out women and even small children and violently gang-raping them.
-Then, once they’d finished with their victims, they often murdered them.
+Then, once they'd finished with their victims, they often murdered them.

 Such killing wasn't just as an act of senseless barbarity, either – these men were following orders.
 "So that we will not have any problems on our hands," one commander told his men, referring to any women they've raped, "either pay them money or kill them in some obscure place after you have finished."

 The invaders, though, didn't even stop at simply murder.
 They made these women suffer in the worst ways possible.
 Pregnant mothers were cut open and rape victims were sodomized with bamboo sticks and bayonets until they died in agony.

 "Never I have heard or read such brutality," one missionary in Nanking, James M. McCallum, wrote in his diary.
 "Rape!
 Rape!
 Rape!
 We estimate at least 1,000 cases a night and many by day."

 "On December 16, seven girls (ages ranged from 16 to 21) were taken away from the Military College," read a report from the International Committee (a group of foreigners who established the Nanking Safety Zone to provide haven for Nanking Massacre victims).
 "Five returned.
 Each girl was raped six or seven times daily."